rndmerle/Seasonify/Readme.md

 # Todos :
 * UI/UX
+* Default poster for tvshows without one
+* Avatars for friends
 * Form validation (uniqueness and such)
 * E2E tests with Detox
 * Migrating to Haul?